 - 2016 – Texas A&M breaks ground on Phase I: The Leach Teaching Gardens

 - 2018 – Phase I: The Leach Teaching Gardens is completed and ready for visitors.
 The Grand Opening is held on June 15, 2018.

 Why are The Gardens important to Texans?

-- Visitors will learn about subjects vital for people of any age: water conservation, food, and healthy living.
+- Visitors learn about subjects vital for people of any age: water conservation, food, and healthy living.

 Why are The Gardens important to Texas A&M?